ntu-aris/caric/index.md

 ## UAV control interface

 Whatever control strategy is developed, the control signal should be eventually converted to standard multi-rotor command.
 Specifically the UAVs are controlled using the standard ROS message `trajectory_msgs/MultiDOFJointTrajectory`.
-The controller subscribes to the command trajectory topic `/firefly/command/trajectory`.
-Below are sample codes used to publish a trajectory command in `traj_gennav_node.cpp`:
+The controller subscribes to the command trajectory topic `/robot_name/command/trajectory`.
+Below are sample codes used to publish a trajectory command in `traj_gennav_node.cpp`, given 3d target states in the global(world) frame `target_pos`, `target_vel`, `target_acc` and a target yaw `target_yaw`:

 ```cpp
 trajectory_msgs::MultiDOFJointTrajectory trajset_msg;